Gender role: Changing roles

 Throughout history spouses have been charged with certain societal functions.
 With the rise of the New World came the expected roles that each spouse was to carry out specifically.
 Husbands were typically working farmers - the providers.
 Wives were caregivers for children and the home.
 However, the roles are now changing, and even reversing.

 Societies can change such that the gender roles rapidly change.
 The 21st century has seen a shift in gender roles due to multiple factors such as new family structures, education, media, and several others.
 A 2003 survey by the Bureau of Labor Statistics indicated that about 1/3 of wives may earn more than their husbands.

 With the importance of education emphasized nationwide, and the access of college degrees (online, for example), women have begun furthering their educations.
 Women have also started to get more involved in recreation activities such as sports, which in the past were regarded to be for men.
 Family dynamic structures are changing, and the number of single-mother or single-father households is increasing.
 Fathers are also becoming more involved with raising their children, instead of the responsibility resting solely with the mother.

 According to the Pew Research Center, the number of stay-at-home fathers in the US nearly doubled in the period from 1989 to 2012, from 1.1 million to 2.0 million.
 This trend appears to be mirrored in a number of countries including the UK, Canada and Sweden.
 However, Pew also found that, at least in the US, public opinion in general appears to show a substantial bias toward favoring a mother as a care-taker versus a father, regardless of any shift in actual roles each plays.

 Gender equality allows gender roles to become less distinct and according to Donnalyn Pompper, is the reason "men no longer own breadwinning identities and, like women, their bodies are objectified in mass media images."
-The LGBT rights movement has played a role increasing pro-gay attitudes, which according to Brian McNair, are expressed by many metrosexual men.
+The LGBTQ rights movement has played a role increasing pro-gay attitudes, which according to Brian McNair, are expressed by many metrosexual men.